 The BIF's fellowship programmes have become a great success.
-What started out as a small southern German programme for PhDs and postdocs – at the very first meeting of the Board of Trustees in June 1983, only four applicants were awarded a fellowship – has since developed into a vibrant international network of about 1,600 fellows and alumni.
+What started out as a small southern German programme for PhDs and postdocs – at the very first meeting of the Board of Trustees in June 1983, only four applicants were awarded a fellowship – has since developed into a vibrant international network of more than 1,800 fellows and alumni.

 The BIF's four pillars

 The BIF is now solidly established on four pillars: its fellowship programmes for PhDs and MDs, its Travel Grants programme for postdoctoral fellows, PhDs and MDs, and its International Titisee Conferences.

 Originally, the BIF also offered long-term fellowships to postdoctoral researchers and a postdoc award.
 However, the postdoc fellowships were discontinued in 1995, due to a steep increase in applications, which led to an insurmountable workload for the BIF.
 At the same time, larger organizations had begun to support postdocs.
 Later, the postdoc awards were ended for similar reasons.